ganeshkute18/Helpdesk-Automation-System--Java-Maven-Postgresql/START_HERE.md

 - ✅ All source code complete
 - ✅ All documentation complete
 - ✅ All scripts ready
-- ⏳ Need: Maven & PostgreSQL installed
- - ⏳ Need: Maven, Java 21 & PostgreSQL installed
+ - ⏳ Need: Maven, Java 11 & PostgreSQL installed

 ---